GeekTrainer/help-desk-bot-lab/Demos/Node.md

     }
 ]);
 ```

-This code prompts the user for confirmation, expecting a yes/no anwswer.
+This code prompts the user for confirmation, expecting a yes/no answer.

 ``` javascript
 var bot = new builder.UniversalBot(connector, [